-The mountain guide does not only guide you in a safe way across the mountains, but he fulfils also global tasks in taking care of his clients.
-Before the tour starts he gives personal advice to the client and supports him in selecting the right tour.
+The mountain guide’s obligation to clients is not only to guide them safely through the mountains.
+Before the tour starts, he/she gives personal advice to the client and supports him/her in selecting the right tour.
 Mountain guides have a basic education in geology, fauna and flora and know the mountains and their history.

-Like this, a mountain tour becomes a global experience for the client.
-He does not only guide the way, but he is also adviser and animator.
-He helps ambitious clients to improve technically and physically.
-Often the mountain guide accompanies his client for many years and all over the world.
+Consequently, a mountain tour becomes a life experience for the client.
+The guide does not only lead the way, but is also a coach providing advice and motivation.
+He/she helps ambitious clients to improve technically and physically.
+Often the mountain guide accompanies his/her client for many years all over the world.
 This is the basis for friendships that last for a lifetime.

 Safety is an important issue in mountaineering.
 Humans are looking for recreation and adventure in the mountains.
-Like in all situations in life also in mountaineering there is a certain residual risk left.
+In mountaineering as in life there is a certain residual risk that cannot be eliminated.
 Mountain guides are professionally trained to reduce this residual risk.
-Their high quality education is focused on safety.
-Additionally to this the mountain guide has got long experience which helps the professional and certified mountain guide to take the right decisions in difficult situations.
+Their high-quality education is focused on safety and their ample experience helps the mountain guide make the right decisions in difficult situations.